chrisjohnson16/astra-streaming-demo/README.md

 ### File Source

-1. Now that you have a topic that we can publish to, create a Pulsar file source connector running locally on your laptop and let it process an input file.
+Now that you have a topic that you can publish to, create a Pulsar file source connector running locally on your laptop and let it process an input file.
 You will specify a folder that the connector will use loo for files.

-Create a directory `/tmp/stocks`.
+1. Create a directory `/tmp/stocks`.

 2. Download the [file connector](https://www.apache.org/dyn/mirrors/mirrors.cgi?action=download&filename=pulsar/pulsar-2.10.3/connectors/pulsar-io-file-2.10.3.nar) from the Apache Pulsar site.
 Place this file in `<YOUR PULSAR DIR>/connectors`.

 3. To create the function, you'll need to specify the following found in your `client.conf` file:
     * Token from the `client.conf` file downloaded from Astra.
     * Broker service URL from the `client.conf` file downloaded from Astra.
-    * The file source configuration found in the project folder.
+    * The file source configuration found in the GitHub project folder.

-4. Execute the following command to run the file connector locally
+4. Execute the following command to run the file connector locally.
+The directory locations need to be the fully qualified directory and not the relative path.
 ```
 pulsar-admin sources localrun --broker-service-url <BROKER SERVICE URL> \
     --client-auth-plugin org.apache.pulsar.client.impl.auth.AuthenticationToken \